By 2030, will most of the AI systems in use employ ethical principles focused primarily on the public good?

 Countering the concerns, the panel focused on efforts to mitigate harm and improve outcomes, like the work of Algorithmic Bias Researcher Joy Buolamwini, who founded the Algorithmic Justice League out of her graduate research at the MIT Media Lab.

 Speaking to the necessity of these efforts, Dr. Nicol Lee Turner, Senior Fellow, Center for Technology Innovation, The Brookings Institution argued, “First and foremost, I think we really need to start at square one.
 We all come to the table, whether we are sociologists, computer scientists, anthropologists, and others with our values norms and assumptions about the world and those values norms and assumptions and those explicit and implicit biases factor into the design and development of computer models.”
 Her upcoming book is called “Digitally Invisible: How the Internet is Creating a New Underclass.”

-Technologies being developed in Silicon Valley have huge impacts on the Global South, Ethan said.
+Technologies being developed in Silicon Valley have huge impacts on low and middle-income countries (LMICs), Ethan said.
 But we’re asking these questions much earlier as the result of this kind of activist work.

 Laura Montoya, Founder and Managing Director of Accel Impact, cited the efforts of Timnit Gebru when she led Google’s ethical AI team.
 “A lot of the work that she did when she was at Google included things like the data cards for data models and model cards for models.
 The idea behind these model sheets and these model cards is to ensure that when a researcher is developing these particular tools, they’re informing not just the population, but also other researchers on how this technology is being developed, what is being used as far as the data is concerned what the outcomes were.”